 To combat loneliness among remote workers, companies have turned to virtual team building activities as a way to connect employees working from home.
 Here are 52 virtual team building activities to bring your team together, no matter where your members are located.

-Whether you have a handful of remote workers or your entire workforce is remote, it’s important for every company to encourage cross-team collaboration and relationship building.
+Whether you have a handful of remote workers or a completely virtual team, it’s important for every company to encourage cross-team collaboration and relationship building.
 However, if individuals aren’t working directly with one another, it can be difficult to find time to make an introduction let alone continue to build working relationships.
 Here are a few ideas to virtually connect employees in small groups.

 Fika, a Swedish coffee break, is an opportunity for people to get to know each other over coffee or tea.
 Creating a Fika program encourages individuals from different departments to connect and get to know each other outside of regular meetings.
 A program like this can easily be implemented for remote team members, and there’s even programs out there to automate coordination, like the Donut app.

-There’s no better way to get to know team members than by hearing their stories.
+There’s no better way to get to know virtual team members than by hearing their stories.
 Whether they know it or not, everyone has a wide variety of stories to share — it may just take a little prompting.
 To get ideas rolling and everyone on the same page, create a list of ideas, or select a few from this New York Times prompt list.
 For work, you want to keep the topics light and fun, so people are comfortable sharing their stories with colleagues.
 You can assign a weekly or monthly prompt and schedule video meetings with small groups of people across departments to share their stories.